Prepping for the Perfect Coffee

 1. The Equipment

 - Necessary Equipment: Coffee dripper, paper filter, carafe, scale, kettle

 2. The Coffee

-Tetsu created the 4:6 Method based on using coarsely ground coffee beans.
-Generally speaking, either coarse grounds (brighter flavor) or fine grounds (stronger flavor) can be used.
-If you want a lighter brew, use a coarser grind; if you want a thicker brew, use a finer grind.
+2016 World Brewers Cup champion and Philocoffea founder Tetsu Kasuya created the 4:6 Method using coarsely ground coffee beans.
+Generally speaking, coarse grounds (brighter flavor) or fine grounds (more robust flavor) can be used.
+If you want a lighter brew, use a coarser grind; if you want a thicker mixture, use a finer grind.